peterzan/ILETP/README.md

 2. Look for issues labeled "good first issue" or "help wanted".
 3. Open a new issue to discuss larger changes before starting.

-_**NOTE**_: I'm not looking to maintain the Inter-LLM chat application code.
+_**NOTE**_: I will not be maintaining the Inter-LLM chat application code.
 Feel free to fork it and use it as the basis for your experimentation.

 ## Support & Contact
 - Open an issue for bugs and feature requests.